 - HFHI Facts – Get an idea of the breadth of HFHI’s volunteer efforts with these impressive facts.

 - Importance of HFHI – Providing a physical shelter is only one of the reasons why HFHI is so important for impoverished families.

-- A Closer Look at HFHI (PDF) – Find out how Habitat for Humanity generates funding and what they are working towards.
+- A Closer Look at HFHI (PDF) – Find out more about the humble beginnings of Habitat for Humanity and what they are working towards.

 - Volunteering with HFHI – A student volunteer describes how much her team learned by joining Habitat for Humanity.